 Hoisin sauce is a fragrant, pungent sauce used frequently in Asian vegetable stir-fries, marinades, and grilled dishes.
 It is a key ingredient in many Chinese dishes and some Vietnamese food recipes and is sometimes called Chinese barbecue sauce.

 What Is Hoisin Sauce?

 Hoisin sauce is a condiment based on fermented soybean paste with other flavors and spices.
 It adds an Asian flavor to dishes, combining umami with sweet, tangy, and spicy elements.
 It is not made with any animal products and is therefore suitable for vegans and vegetarians, although it is traditionally served with Peking duck, a Cantonese dish.
-If you are eliminating gluten from your diet, be sure to check the ingredient label for any hidden gluten.
+If you are eliminating gluten from your diet, check the ingredient label for any hidden gluten.
 Since it is typically made with soybeans, you would have to look for a soy-free version made with a different bean if you are eliminating soy from your diet.